-In late 2020, the Compensation Committee initiated a fulsome review of the Company's director and executive compensation programs, including the engagement of GGA to analyze the compensation of the Company's directors and executives.
+In late 2020, the Compensation Committee initiated fulsome reviews of the Company's director and executive compensation programs, including the engagement of GGA to analyze the compensation of the Company's directors and executives.
 GGA conducted industry research, peer benchmarking and confidential one-on-one interviews with Board members and select executives at Denison to discuss Denison's business strategy, compensation philosophy, compensation structure and key performance indicators.

-Based on GGA's recommendations, the Compensation Committee and the Board, as applicable, approved various adjustments to the Company's compensation arrangements for 2021 and beyond - including (a) modifications to base compensation for certain executives; (b) adjustments to the formulation of the elements in the Bonus Plan, and (c) the introduction of an executive share ownership requirement.
+Based on GGA's 2020 recommendations, in 2021 the Compensation Committee and the Board, as applicable, approved various adjustments to the Company's compensation arrangements that remained in effect in 2023, including (a) modifications to base compensation for certain executives; (b) adjustments to the formulation of the elements in the Bonus Plan, and (c) the introduction of an executive share ownership requirement.